 It's not a bad idea to remind your prospective boss and the HR person in the mix that your job search is confidential, even if you mention it three or four times.

 There is nothing you can do to prevent a prospective employer from asking its own employees, people who may have worked with you elsewhere or who have friends at your current organization, to report back on you.
-That's a risk that job-seekers unfortunately have to take.
+That's a risk that job seekers unfortunately have to take.

 Liz Ryan is Job-Hunt's Networking Contributor.
 Liz is a former Fortune 500 VP and 25-year veteran of corporate human resources departments.
 In addition, Liz is the author of Happy About Online Networking and an internationally recognized expert on careers and the 21st century workplace.
+Find Liz on LinkedIn.